hollands-spoor/wp-accordion/readme.txt

 Drag an Accordion block into the post or page and use the 'Add pane' button at the bottom of the block to add pane-blocks.

+== styling ==
+At the root some basic styling variables are defined that can be overwritten by your theme or ad hoc by the user in de block-editor.
+These are:

+    --wp--custom--accordion--transitionTime: 0.1s;
+    --wp--custom--accordion--marginTop: 0px;
+    --wp--custom--accordion--marginRight: 0px;
+    --wp--custom--accordion--marginBottom: 0.1em;
+    --wp--custom--accordion--marginLeft: 0px;
+    --wp--custom--accordion--paddingTop: 0.5em;
+    --wp--custom--accordion--paddingRight: 2em;
+    --wp--custom--accordion--paddingBottom: 0.5em;
+    --wp--custom--accordion--paddingLeft: 2em;
+    --wp--custom--accordion--textColor: #ffffff;
+    --wp--custom--accordion--backgroundColor: #666666;
+    --wp--custom--accordion--activeTextColor: #ffffff;
+    --wp--custom--accordion--activeBackgroundColor: #999999;

+== Accessability ==
+The pane-headers have a tab-index.
+I the enter-key is pressed while a pane-headers has focus, a click-event is triggered.

 == Frequently Asked Questions ==